giantswarm/releases/eks/v34.0.1/README.md

 # :zap: Giant Swarm Release v34.0.1 for EKS :zap:

-This patch release fixes an issue with the adoption the coredns service.
+This patch release fixes an issue with the adoption of the CoreDNS service.

 ## Changes compared to v34.0.0

 ### Apps